TeamCommat/Conventions/Codes/React/README.md

       phoneNumber={12345678}
     />
     ```
-21. Do not use `isMounted`, since it is an anti-patter for ES6.
+21. Do not use `isMounted`, since it is an anti-pattern for ES6.

 ## Testing